- Find a Trail

 - Get Involved

-Parking is at both ends: off Tilcon Road in Pine Orchard and off Thimble Island Road in Stony Creek.
+Parking is at both ends—off Tilcon Road in Pine Orchard and off Thimble Island Road in Stony Creek.
+Refer to the TrailLink map for detailed directions.

 I love it!
 Took some photography photos on the bridge and might have even climbed a bit